 HVAC noises THWAP OR THUNK

 If your HVAC unit is making a thwapping or thunking sound, it may be as simple as an obstruction being stuck in the fan blades.
 Keep an ear out for a change in the noise when your air is on and when it’s off.
 If you only notice the noise when air is actively blowing, it could be a key indicator that something in your fan blade is the problem.
-You may be able to identify where the obstruction is and remove it yourself, but call in a professional if you are unsure.
+You may be able to identify where the obstruction is and remove it yourself, but call in an ac repair professional if you are unsure.

 RATTLES AND CLANKS